aaryapatil/aaryapatil/README.md

 I am an LSST Discovery Alliance Catalyst Fellow at the Max Planck Institute for Astronomy.
 I perform large-scale data-driven studies to understand how the Milky Way galaxy formed and evolved 🌌 Prior to this, I was a PhD student in Astronomy & Astrophysics and Data Sciences Institute Doctoral Student Fellow at the University of Toronto 🔭.
 I first entered the exciting world of open-source software development during my undergraduate degree in Computer Engineering through the Google Summer of Code 2017 program.
 I am now a finance committee and voting member of the AstroPy project, and have mentored a Google Summer of Code 2021 project under the OpenAstronomy organization 🌕

 - 💬  Ask me about stars, galaxies, coding, statistics, and open science
-- 📫  How to reach me: Please send an e-mail to patil@astro.utoronto.ca
+- 📫  How to reach me: Please send an e-mail to patil@mpia.de
 - 😄  Pronouns: she/her
 <!--
 **aaryapatil/aaryapatil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.